murilopmachado/schema_validation/README.md

    * Pull the automation code;
 * Execute the automation;

-The point in split in two jobs (One to configure the environment and another to run the container) It's in that way we'll have more concise errors with that making it easier to troubleshoot later if needed.
+The point is split into two jobs (One to configure the environment and another to run the container) It's in that way we'll have more concise errors with that making it easier to troubleshoot later if needed.

-Depending the tool (Jenkins, Circle, Bamboo, Travis) could change the way used to configure the environment.
+Depending on the tool (Jenkins, Circle, Bamboo, Travis) could change the way to configure the environment.

-To create the schema, I've used json-schema-generator gem.
-In the future, if needed, we can create a hook or a job that'll always generate a new schema, that way making sure that we have the most updated json_schema version.